ministryofjustice/security-guidance/docs/acceptable-use.md

 -   Storing sensitive information where it could easily be lost or stolen.
 -   Using unapproved tools or processes to store sensitive information, such as passwords or credit card details.
 -   Using your work email address for personal tasks.
--   Using a personal account or personal email address for work tasks.
+-   Using your personal devices or your personal email address for work tasks.
 -   Excessive private use during working time.
 -   Installing unlicensed or unauthorised software.
 -   Redirecting print jobs from MoJ printers to a personal printer.
--   Sending work material to personal devices or email accounts.
+-   Sending your work material to your personal devices or your personal email accounts. \(It is of course acceptable and necessary from time-to-time to send work material to someone else's email address when they are directly involved with that work, for example someone in the Office of the Public Guardian \(OPG\) emailing someone regarding Lasting Power of Attorney \(LPA\).\)

 ## Why unacceptable use is a problem